CompileZero/Tailwind-Examples/README.md

 # Tailwind-Examples
-Tailwind CSS Example Websites.
-Plain HTML
+Tailwind CSS Example Websites and Templates using HTML5 only.